pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Moved implementation of `PimcoreBundleAdminSupportInterface` from `AbstractPimcoreBundle` to bundle classes.
     Moved `getJsPaths`, `getCssPaths`, `getEditmodeJsPaths` and `getEditmodeCssPaths` from `AbstractPimcoreBundle` to `BundleAdminSupportTrait`.
 - [Cache] Responses containing a header `Cache-Control: no-cache`, `Cache-Control: private` or `Cache-Control: no-store` will no longer be cached by the full page cache.
-- [Targeting] Targeting is now using the opt-in approach and will not be enabled by default.
-So, user should set the following cookie `pimcore_targeting_enabled=1` to enable targeting.
-User can use tools like `Cookiebot` to choose consent and set the cookie accordingly.

 ## 10.6.0